Antashma/web-Sprint-Challenge-User-Interface-Responsive-Design/README.md

 * [ ] Copy and paste your home page header anad footer into the menu page.
 * [ ] Update the header image with the menu page image.
 * [ ] Link the `Home` navigation item back to the `index.html` page.
+* [ ] Create a container for the container with class "menu-container"
+* [ ] Create a container for each section (e.g. drinks or entrees) with class "menu-section"
+* [ ] Create a container for each item (e.g. soda or burger) with class "menu-item"
 * [ ] Build the rest of the menu page layout to match the design.

 Colors and fonts for desktop: